neumino/neumino.github.io/movies.md

-### All Eyez on Me
+### 47 Meters Down
-*Released on 2017-06-12, vote average 5.8*
+*Released on 2017-06-15, vote average 4.5*

-All Eyez on Me chronicles the life and legacy of Tupac Shakur, including his rise to superstardom as a hip-hop artist, actor, poet and activist, as well as his imprisonment and prolific, controversial time at Death Row Records.
-Against insurmountable odds, Tupac rose to become a cultural icon whose career and persona both continue to grow long after his passing.
+Two sisters on Mexican vacation are trapped in a shark observation cage at the bottom of the ocean, with oxygen running low and great whites circling nearby, they have less than an hour of air left to figure out how to get to the surface.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pfhJE1ORqas?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LBmBcASLdK8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>